-But with 21 minutes gone, Dortmund found themselves a goal to the good.
+But with 21 minutes gone, Dortmund found itself a goal to the good.
 Ivan Perisic did the hard work, sprinting clear of Christian Trasch down the left before fizzing across the face of goal for Lewandowski, who stretched to poke home.

-Wolfsburg nearly found themselves level almost immediately after the restart.
+Wolfsburg nearly found itself level almost immediately after the restart.
 Marcel Schafer did well to beat Lukasz Piszczek out wide and square to Mario Mandzukic, only for Roman Weidenfeller to save smartly with his legs, with Patrick Helmes putting the rebound the wrong side of the post.

 However, the match reverted to type soon after, with Dortmund having the better of things without really creating any clear cut chances in front of the home side’s goal.

-Gundogan went closest just before half-time, after a great team move picked him out on the edge of the area for a shot which was well saved by Diego Benaglio at the bottom corner.
+Gundogan went closest just before halftime, after a great team move picked him out on the edge of the area for a shot which was well saved by Diego Benaglio at the bottom corner.

 The hosts were made to pay for their profligacy within moments, as Jakub ‘Kuba’ Blaszczykowski held off the challenge of Felipe inside the area before teeing up Gundogan, who kept his head to put the ball past Benaglio to give BVB a 2-0 lead.